cloudmesh-community/fa18-523-57/paper/paper.md

 developers due to its faster implementation of the algorithms and the maximum flexibility of its use.
-It is also used as a replacement for NumPy [@fa18-523-57-NumPy], an existing package, available in Python on scientific computing the reason being, PyTorch mimicked most of NumPy's functionality with an addition of increased speed by making use of the Graphical Processing Unit (GPU) [@fa18-523-57-PyTorch].
+It is also used as a replacement for NumPy [@fa18-523-57-NumPy], an existing package, available in Python on scientific computing.
+The reason being, PyTorch mimicked most of NumPy's functionality with an addition of increased speed by making use of the Graphical Processing Unit (GPU) [@fa18-523-57-PyTorch].